dachshund-ncu/radio_toolbox/README.md

 ```

 ## Wise photometry reader
-Simple set of classes for easy crucial parts of the WISE satellite photometry tables, that are normally accesed from the [WISE catalog page](https://irsa.ipac.caltech.edu/cgi-bin/Gator/nph-scan?submit=Select&projshort=WISE).
+Simple set of classes for easy reading of the crucial parts of the WISE satellite photometry tables, that are normally accesed from the [WISE catalog page](https://irsa.ipac.caltech.edu/cgi-bin/Gator/nph-scan?submit=Select&projshort=WISE).

 Usage:
 ```python